sterinaldi/raven/README.md

 ```

 ### Output files overview
-Content of the output files produced by RaVeN:
+Content of the output files produced by RAVEN:

 * `cluster.pdf`: radial velocity probability density;
 * `single_fraction_cluster.pdf`: posterior probability density for the fraction of single stars;